wisdom2608/Learn-Terraform/Terraform-Template-File/README.md

 ## Terraform Template File
 🔹 Terraform `template_file` helps to upload multiple scripts to EC2 instance.
-The scripts uploaded will run automatically when an EC2 instance boots for the first time.
-The `template_file` is defined using the `data` block.
+These scripts will run automatically when an EC2 instance boots for the first time.
+The `template_file` is defined using `data` block.

 Please read carefully, and then pratice the **example** that follows.